keen/pingpong/README.md

 $ heroku config:pull
 ```

-You should now have a `.env` file in your app's directory, that contains the environment variables you need to read and write data from Keen IO:
+You should now have a `.env` file in your app's directory that contains the environment variables you need to read and write data from Keen IO:

 ```
 KEEN_PROJECT_ID=xxxxxxxxxxxxxxx